William Clapham: Pittsburgh census, 1761

-After assisting in the establishment of frontier forts, Clapham retired from the army and moved to Pittsburgh in 1760.
-On 14 April, 1761, Clapham published the first census of the population of Pittsburgh, conducted under the direction of Colonel Henry Bouquet, in which he recorded 104 houses and a total population of 332 people, composed of 95 officers, soldiers, and their families, and 238 civilians.
+After assisting in the establishment of frontier forts, Clapham retired from the army and moved to Pittsburgh in July 1760.
+On 14 April 1761, Clapham published the first census of the population of Pittsburgh, conducted under the direction of Colonel Henry Bouquet, in which he recorded 104 houses and a total population of 332 people, composed of 95 officers, soldiers and their families, and 238 civilians.